 - Technology—listing by parabolic trough, linear Fresnel reflector, power tower, or dish/engine systems

-- Status—listing by whether projects have plants that are operational, under construction, or under development.
+- Status—listing by whether projects have plants that are operational, under construction, under development, request for offer, or currently non-operational.

 About the Project Profiles